Corns and calluses

 The thickening of the skin is a protective reaction.
 For example, farmers and rowers get calluses on their hands that prevent blisters from forming.
 People with bunions often develop a callus over the bunion because it rubs against the shoe.

-Corns and calluses are not serious problems.
+Corns and calluses may be painful but are not serious problems for most people.

 Symptoms